civo/status/content/issues/2021-12-19-services-inaccessible-nyc1.md

 ---

+10:03GMT

+All affected compute hosts have been rebooted, just rolling through affected customer VMs restarting them.
+About 30 minutes until things are back to normal.

+---

 09:23GMT

 NYC1 is being hit by the same issue as recently.
 Some workloads remain running and we're cycling through the remaining ones to restore availability now.